 3. Can my family apply for refugee green card?

-Spouses and unmarried children under the age of 21 may file as derivatives.
+Spouses and unmarried children under the age of 21 may file their own green card application as derivatives.
 To be eligible they must demonstrate that:

 - They must concurrently file their own I-485 application with the principal applicant or demonstrate that principal applicant’s petition was filed (by showing the I-485 receipt of the principal applicant);

-- They are currently the principal applicant’s spouse or child (evidence of relationship.
+- They are currently the principal applicant’s spouse or child (evidence of relationship is required.
 For example: marriage certificate, birth certificate or adoption decree reflecting principal applicant is as parent);

 - They must have derivative refugee under principal applicant’s status;

 - They must be physically present in the United States at the time of filing the green card application;

 - They must have been physically present in the United States for at least one year after their admission as derivative refugee at the time they file the application for green card;